ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 - Step 4: Exposing Linkerd Viz dashboard

   Ingress controller rule can be defined to grant access to Viz dashboard.

-  In case of Traefik, it is not needed to mesh Traefik deployment to grant access

   Linkerd documentation contains information about how to configure [NGINX as Ingress Controller](https://linkerd.io/2.13/tasks/exposing-dashboard/#nginx).